This is the top of this pageSite menu here

 Link to external site Opens in a new window.Ministry of the Environment “Information on highly pathogenic avian influenza” (external link)

-Inquiries about this page
+Inquiries regarding this page

 Inagi City Urban Environment Development Department Living Environment Division

-2111 Higashi Naganuma, Inagi City
+2111 Higashi-Naganuma, Inagi City

 Phone: 042-378-2111 Fax: 042-377-4781